 Klein Curaçao is declared as Ramsar site per September 2018.
 The eastern shore of this small island features a near-pristine coral reef system that supports an enormous diversity of marine organisms.
 This reef system is one of the few remaining healthy examples and is representative of Caribbean reef communities in general.
-The island is of global importance for its breeding population of the least tern Sterna Antillarum, while a 600-metre stretch of sandy beach is the most important nesting area within Curaçao for turtles.
+The island is of global importance for its breeding population of the least tern (Sterna Antillarum), while a 600-metre stretch of sandy beach is the most important nesting area within Curaçao for turtles.
+From 2019 on it will have a formal legal protection.